petebaker/dryworkflow/README.md

 ## Installation

-To install please use the following:
+In *R* as Administrator, to install please use the following:

 ```{r}
 library(devtools)  # available on CRAN (or github)